Shanghai clique: Origins

+Jiang stepped down as General Secretary in November 2002 after the 16th Party Congress, and Hu Jintao became the new General Secretary.
+However, Jiang remained the position as Chairman of central military commission, and he successfully elevated several member of the Shanghai clique into the Politburo Standing Committee, including Chairman of National People's Congress Wu Bangguo, Chairman of CPPCC Jia Qinglin, Vice President Zeng Qinghong, Vice Premier Huang Ju, and propaganda chief Li Changchun.
+Hu Jintao's only ally in the Politburo Standing Committee was Premier Wen Jiabao, which put Hu in a relatively weak position as General Secretary.

-Outside mainland China, after Hu Jintao became general secretary of the CCP Central Committee in 2002, there have been many commentary books on the relationship between the Shanghai Gang and the central government headed by Hu at that time.
-It is still taboo to talk about within the mainland.
-In the Political Bureau of the CCP Central Committee elected by the 16th and 17th CCP National Congresses, the "Shanghai Gang" occupied several positions on the Standing Committee of the Political Bureau of the CCP Central Committee.
-Jiang Zemin himself also continued to serve as the chairman of the CCP Central Military Commission after Hu Jintao became the general secretary of the CCP Central Committee.
-In 2004, he resigned as chairman of the Military Commission at the fourth plenary session of the 16th Central Committee of the Chinese Communist Party on September 19, 2004, but still retained his office of the Chairman of the Military Commission until the 18th National Congress of the Chinese Communist Party in 2012.
+After Hu Jintao became general secretary of the CCP Central Committee in 2002, many commentary books on the relationship between the Shanghai Gang and the central government headed by Hu were published outside mainland China, while on the mainland it was taboo to talk about this issue.
+In the Political Bureau of the CCP Central Committee elected by the 16th and 17th CCP National Congresses, the "Shanghai Gang" occupied several positions on the Standing Committee.
+On September 19, 2004, Jiang Zemin resigned as chairman of the Military Commission, but still retained his office of the Chairman of the Military Commission until the 18th National Congress of the Chinese Communist Party in 2012.

-Jiang's retirement

-Upon Jiang's retirement in 2004, it was widely believed that he stuffed the Politburo Standing Committee with his 'own men', and was making it difficult for Hu Jintao and Wen Jiabao to carry out their own policies.
-Evidence for this theory included the 5th Plenary Meeting of 16th National Congress of the Chinese Communist Party, when Hu's efforts to reshuffle the Politburo was blocked by members of the Shanghai Clique.
-Wen's macro-economic measures aimed at slowing down infrastructure growth and nationwide overheating in the property sector received great resistance from alleged members of this clique until the fall of Chen Liangyu in September 2006.